getethos/ethos-design-system/src/components/Form/Form.md

 ### Hiding dynamic fields

-Dynamic fields & hidden fields—if you call `hide` when a dynamic field is hidden, it will not be considered in determining form validity.
+Dynamic fields & hidden fields—if you call `markHidden` when a dynamic field is hidden, it will not be considered in determining form validity.
 Further, if the hidden field has been previously interacted with, it's value will also be ignored.